-In Keenetic routers, an upgrade of the built-in operating system (software /firmware) can be performed automatically, without any user involvement.
-On the 'General system settings' page, in the 'Updates and Component options' section, the 'KeeneticOS automatic updates' option is enabled by default.
+In Keenetic routers, an upgrade of the built-in KeeneticOS (operating system/firmware) can be performed automatically, without any user involvement.
+On the 'General system settings' page, in the 'Updates and component options' section, the 'KeeneticOS automatic updates' option is enabled by default.

 When the automatic update is enabled, the Keenetic router will automatically perform an update without any notification, which can happen at any time.
 This time is determined by our update server, depending, among other things, on the load on the server.

 It is also possible to set a schedule for automatic updates of the operating system.
 In this case, the auto-update will take place within the specified time period.
 The default setting is 'At any time'.

 When adding a schedule, highlight the areas corresponding to the schedule's operating hours (the time at which auto-update will be allowed), and leave the non-operating hours uncoloured.
 In our example, in the screenshot above, the area from 01:30 to 05:00 is highlighted for auto-update.

 NOTE: Important!
 Commonly, auto-update on our server is not started immediately after release.
 Usually, it takes some time (about 1-2 weeks), and only after making sure the release is stable, the auto-update mechanism is activated on our server.
 Only then will the release be available for auto-update to devices with this feature enabled.
 It is up to Keenetic to decide for which release auto-update will be allowed.